-If you’re still looking for a 2019 New Year’s resolution, spending more time in nature should be one of them.
 Spending time in nature provides numerous health benefits from helping you relax to fewer behavioral issues in children.
-Here are ten simple ways to spend more time in nature in 2019.
+Here are ten simple ways to spend more time in nature this year.

 Do you frequently run inside on a treadmill?
 What about go to a yoga study for your weekly flow?
 Keep up your habit of exercising outside by running on a trail near your home or practicing yoga in your backyard or a local park.
 Then you get both the physical benefits of exercise as well as the mental benefits of being outside.

 2. Eat Your Meals in Nature

 Instead of eating your lunch in front of your computer screen, try taking it outside if it’s a nice day.
 You can also opt to eat breakfast on your porch or dinner on an outdoor patio at a restaurant.
 As long as the weather’s nice, take the opportunity to go outside and enjoy the sun as well as a good meal.

 If you don’t live too far from your office, try walking or biking to work.
 It will require a little extra time, but you can shave it off later by skipping the gym after getting in a workout by commuting.
 It’ll also save you money on gas or public transit costs.
 So why not check out a new part of your home that you’ve ever seen on foot or cycle?

 4. Go on a Backpacking Trip

 For a more adventurous outdoor excursion, try a backpacking or multi-day hiking trip.
 Backpacking is an awesome way to get in touch with nature and spend time with your friends and loved ones who go on the trip with you.
 Make sure you’re packing plenty of healthy food such as tuna, lentils, and dried beans to keep your energy up over the entire hike.

 5. Find an Outdoor Hobby